Can Cats Eat Cherries

 Are cherries safe for cats?
 Yes.
 These fruits are packed with antioxidants and anti-inflammatory properties that are ideal for protecting the feline against daily stresses.

-The ingredients of the cherries also help to reduce the risk of illness such as cancer, diabetes and heart diseases in cats.
+The ingredients of the cherries also help to reduce the risk of illnesses such as cancer, diabetes, and heart disease in cats.

 Cherries are good for cats only if you remove the pits.
-However, cherries will not help your furry friend meet the daily nutritional needs.
+However, cherries will not help your furry friend meet their daily nutritional needs.

 Cats mainly rely on real meat for proteins and it is good not to substitute the diet of the cat with cherries.